RippleAdder/Modus-Javascript-Bridge/README.md

 ### Plain Old Javascript

-Include the modus-js-bridge.js file (located in the "dist" folder) in your application
+Include the modus-js-bridge.js file in your application

+_TEMPORARY NOTE: the modus-js-bridge.js file is located in 'example/js/modus-js-bridge'_

 ```javascript
 <script src="js/modus-js-bridge.js"></script>